 Timing is everything: the ramp-seasonality problem

 A rep who joins in September and takes four months to ramp is contributing almost nothing to Q4.
-Depending on your seasonality, that's either fine or a serious miss — and the difference is in how you plan the hiring batches.
+Depending on your seasonality, that's either fine or a serious miss — and the difference is in how you plan the hiring batches, not just the headcount number.

 The model is built around ramp-lag synchronization: aligning when classes of reps are hired so they hit full productivity exactly when the business needs them most.
+Every market has its own version of this problem.
 In the Middle East, you're planning around Ramadan.
 In Europe, the summer slowdown.
-The model handles all of it natively.
+In the US, Q4 compression followed by a January reset.
+The model handles all of it natively — not as manual adjustments someone remembers to make, but baked into the seasonality logic from the start.

 Running scenarios live